a-ng-d/figmug-ui/README.md

 ### SCSS Builder

-Generate theme-specific SCSS files from tokens with these commands:
+Generate theme-specific SCSS files from design tokens with these commands:

 ```bash
 # List available themes and components